 The Met’s brilliant production of La Bohème, is arguably one of the most famous in the world of opera.

 - 100% silk charmeuse

 - 20” W x 72” L

-- Artist: Julie Anna Lewis
+- Designed by: Julie Anna Lewis

 One of the most popular operas of all time, Giacomo Puccini’s timeless masterpiece, La Bohème made its world première on February 1,1896, at the Teatro Regio in Turin, where it was conducted by the young Arturo Toscanini.